-3. Summoning of the Assembly.- When the Assembly is summoned under the Constitution, the Secretary shall intimate to each Member the date, time and place fixed by the Governor or the Speaker, as the case may be, for the meeting of the Assembly and shall cause a notification in respect thereof to be published in the Gazette and posted on the Official Website:
+3. Summoning of the Assembly. - When the Assembly is summoned under the Constitution, the Secretary shall intimate to each Member the date, time and place fixed by the Governor or the Speaker, as the case may be, for the meeting of the Assembly and shall cause a notification in respect thereof to be published in the Gazette and posted on the official website:

-Provided that if the Assembly is summoned at short notice or in case of an emergency within seventy two hours, the Secretary shall also intimate the date, time and place of the meeting to the Members through press, electronic media, through the local administration or through other source of communication recognized by Law.
+Provided that if the Assembly is summoned at short notice or in case of an emergency, the Secretary shall also intimate the date, time and place of the meeting to the Members through press, electronic media, through the local administration or through other source of communication recognized by Law.

-- 4. Adjournment.- Subject to Constitution and of the rules, as the case may be, the Speaker may adjourn the sitting of the Assembly from time to time. - 5.
-Prorogation.- (1) When the Assembly is prorogued under clause (b) of Article 109 and clause (3) of Article 54 of the Constitution, the Secretary shall cause a notification to that effect to be published in the Gazette and posted on the Official Website. - (2) A session of the Assembly shall stand terminated by prorogation.
+- 4. Adjournment. -- Subject to Constitution and of the rules, as the case may be, the Speaker may adjourn, the sitting of the Assembly from time to time. - 5.
+Prorogation. -- (1) When the Assembly is prorogued under clause (b) of Article 109 and clause (3) of Article 54, the Secretary shall cause a notification to that effect to be published in the Gazette and posted on the official website. - (2) A session of the Assembly is terminated by prorogation.

-(3) On the prorogation of a session, all pending notices and business shall lapse, except Bills, Questions, Privileges, and Resolution or the Amendment which has been moved and pending in the Assembly.
+(3) On the prorogation of a session, all pending notices and business shall lapse, except Bills, Questions, Privileges and Resolution or the Amendment which has been moved and pending in the Assembly.